Summary of Nelson Mandela: Long Walk to Freedom

 Nelson Mandela: Long Walk to Freedom is an extract from the autobiography of Nelson Rolihlahla Mandela that describes the struggle for freedom of black people in South Africa.
 On 10th May 1994, Nelson Mandela took the oath as South Africa’s first Black President after more than three centuries of White rule.
 His party had won 252 out of the 400 seats in the first democratic elections in the history of South Africa.

 Furthermore, Mandela stated that every man in life has two major obligations.
-The first one being towards his family i.e, parents, wife and children and the second obligation towards his motherland, countrymen and his community.
+The first one is his obligation towards his family, which includes his parents, wife and children, and the second is towards his motherland, countrymen and his community.
 Everyone is able to fulfil those obligations according to his own interests and inclinations.
 However, it was difficult to fulfil both these obligations as a black man in a country like South Africa before the democratic wave took over the nation by storm.
 When Mandela became an adult, he realised that freedom was merely an illusion and temporary in nature for the black-skinned people of his country.
-He felt that they were treated as slaves of exploitation and all the people of his race were treated unfairly by the white-skinned people.
+He felt that they were treated as slaves of exploitation, and all the people of his race were treated unfairly by the white-skinned people.

 According to Mandela, freedom was indivisible for all.
 But the people of his colour and race were bound in chains of oppression and tyranny.
 He knew that the oppressor must be liberated just like the oppressed because a person who snatches another’s freedom is also a prisoner of similar oppression.
 Thus, the oppressor is not free too and feels shackled in the chains of oppression himself.